 Morcilla Ibérica with quail eggs £8.50.
 Even if you don’t like eating black pudding, I think you will revel eating this as it’s utterly delectable.
 Everything here is rich in flavour.

 Cuttlefish a la Romana £8.80.
 I would say this will a wee bit of an anti-climax to finish on.
 We’d all expected the batter to be crisp and the cuttlefish sweet – instead it was almost like a French-toast eggy batter with insipid rubbery cuttlefish.
 I’m glad it was on the specials only.

 The damage: Expect to pay £50-£65 per head sans drinks

 The good: It’s a personal institution for me and the food is sublime every time I dine here.
-This would be my last in the 23 seat memory laden right of passage until I visit the new Dean St venue.
+This would be my last in the 23 seat memory laden right of passage.
+It didn’t disappoint.

 The bad: It’s shame the queen scallop a la mama and carabineros were not heated all the way through.
-They may have caused the four of us to have dickie bellies later on in the day.
+I think they gave the four of us to have dickie bellies later on in the day.
 One bad experience won’t stop me from coming back though.
 Oh and it’s no bookings.

 Address: 26-27 Dean St, London, W1D 3LL (New location)

 Onto our second lunch..
 I’m no stranger and have eaten here before.